Commander-Language/Commander/documentation/environment.md

 ## Code Style

+### File Naming

+All files and folders should be lower-case.
+They should contain underscores instead of spaces.

+All source files should be split into two parts: the header file (with the suffix `.hpp`) and the implementation file (with the suffix `.cpp`).

+**Exception:** Templated functions **require** that the implementation be directly in the header file, or the compiler won't be able to compile an object file because it won't know what the template parameters are going to be.
+All non-templated functions should go in the `.cpp` file.

+### Project Layout

+The project repository will be organized according to the following structure:

+* `/documentation`: All documentation, except for the Doxygen documentation inside code files.
+* `/source`: All source files go inside here.
+  They are organized by namespaces.
+  * `/source/lexer`: Contains all lexer-related files.
+All classes and functions go in the namespace `Lexer::`.
+  * `/source/parser`: Contains all parser-related files.
+All classes and functions go in the namespace `Parser::`.
+  * `/source/type_checker`: Contains all type-checker-related files.
+All classes and functions go in the namespace `TypeChecker::`.
+  * (Etc.)
+* `/tests`: All unit tests go inside here.
+  These don't need to be organized into directories; all tests for a particular module of the code should be in one file.

 ### Documentation

 All files, classes, functions, and member variables (i.e., fields of a class) need to be documented.